 - your family

-- professionals (such as social worker, family support worker, GP, teacher, health visitor etc.)
+- professionals (such as social worker, family support worker, GP, teacher, health visitor)

 - support person (a friend or professional who can speak for you if you don't want to)

-If you need help from a Family Group Conference, a coordinator will talk to you to explain what will happen and understand your wishes and feelings before the meeting.
+If you need help from a Family Group Conference, we will talk to you to explain what will happen and understand your wishes and feelings before the meeting.

-You can also express your feelings using the MOMO app.
+You can also express your feelings using the Mind of My Own app.

 The Children and Teenager Community Help team (CATCH) work with you and your family through challenging periods to prevent you from coming into care.